Adrie Straathof Group

 While collaborating with other groups that can provide suitable natural or novel microorganisms, the Straathof group focuses on the following areas:

-- Novel production processes of chemicals and fuels from biomass on basis of microbial and enzymatic conversions
+- Novel production processes of chemicals and fuels from biomass and CO2 on basis of microbial and enzymatic conversions

 - In-situ product recovery using crystallization, adsorption, extraction, membrane permeation, and stripping